-Gabriella is an associate in the Dispute Resolution group of the Firm's Singapore office and focuses her practice on international arbitration.
+Gabriella is an associate in the Dispute Resolution group of the Firm's London office and focuses her practice on international arbitration.
 Gabriella's experience covers a range of industry sectors, including infrastructure and construction, telecommunications, financial institutions, and investment treaty disputes.

 Acting for a contractor consortium in a US$1.5 billion SIAC arbitration relating to the construction of an oil and petrochemical refinery in South East Asia.

 Acting for an Asian energy company in an ICC LNG pricing arbitration.

 Advising the main contractor on one of the world's largest infrastructure projects located in Central America, in a series of related ICC arbitrations against the employer, worth in excess of US$1 billion.

 Acting for a State in its defence of a claim under the 1976 UNCITRAL Rules, pursuant to a bilateral investment treaty.
 The claim relates to allegations of expropriation, mistreatment and denial of justice.

 Acting for a Middle Eastern government on an ICC arbitration relating to the construction of the passenger terminal building for a new international airport in the country.

 Advising an Employer in relation to multiple disputes arising out of the construction of an acid production facility in the Middle East.